ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/projects-how-manage-budgets.md

 ---
-title: Set Up and Manage a Budget for a Job| Microsoft Docs
+title: Set Up and Manage a Budget for a Job
 description: Describes how to plan resources and forecast and control the costs of a project by setting up a budget for each job.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP

 ms.service: dynamics365-business-central